A-Coom/coomer.party-scraper/README.md

 - **Do not include usernames anywhere in your issue**.
 Search engines may match these and result in DMCA problems.
 - Provide a detailed description of the issue, including operating system, Python version, and any program arguments (redact all usernames).
 - Create a log file using the arguments `--log-level DEBUG --log-file short_description.log`.
-- Remove any usernames from the log file (URLs, file names, etc) before attaching it to your issue.
+- Remove any usernames from the log file (URLs, file names, etc.) before attaching it to your issue.

 Please do not open an issue if you are having problems with `python3`, `pip`, or your `PATH` unless it is specifically related to the scraper.